 Thailand’s job market is comparatively developed by Southeast Asian standards and the most sought-after jobs in Thailand are a mix of non-tech and tech jobs.
 In 2019, the most popular jobs were in:

-With the increased digitization, we also see a particularly big demand of highly-skilled tech workers, such as programmers and data scientists.
+With the increased digitization, we also see a particularly big demand for highly-skilled tech workers, such as programmers and data scientists.
 There are also plenty of applications for sales roles.

 That said, many of the roles require that you have a unique skill or experience that cannot be found among local applicants.
 Thus, landing a job in Thailand is easier said than done and you can get hired significantly faster if you have developed a network there.